boyangles/ece-inventory-app/ev3docs/BackupGuide.md

 ### To Restore Database:
-1. Copy your desired postgres-dump.sql file to your production server with scp `scp /path/to/dump/postgres-dump.sql user@hostname:~`
+1. Copy your desired postgres-dump.sql (run `gunzip postgres-dump.sql.gz` to unzip file) file to your production server with scp `scp /path/to/dump/postgres-dump.sql user@hostname:~`
 2. Restart postgresql and stop nginx on production to ensure all connections are severed
 3. Drop your production database with `rails db:drop DISABLE_DATABASE_ENVIRONMENT_CHECK=1`.
 4. Create database `rails db:create`